workingDog/scalaPSL/README.md

 ## Dependencies

-Uses scala 2.11.8 and TypeSafe [Configuration library for JVM languages] (https://github.com/typesafehub/config).
+Uses scala 2.11.8 and TypeSafe [Configuration library for JVM languages](https://github.com/typesafehub/config).
 The latest "Public Suffix List" can be obtained from reference 1.

 ## Status

-Passes all tests, see TestApp.scala and the [test file] (https://raw.githubusercontent.com/publicsuffix/list/master/tests/test_psl.txt)
+Passes all tests, see TestApp.scala and the [test file](https://raw.githubusercontent.com/publicsuffix/list/master/tests/test_psl.txt)